richardjhong/employee-audit-logger/README.md

 ## Improvements
 Creating validation for each answer to an inquirer question would be one area of improvement.
 Another improvement would be better handling of the logic for mapping the id of an answer extracted from an inquirer list question.
 There are several variables to help account tracking of the ids prior to extraction within server.js but I suspect that stronger understanding of mySql2 queries can alleviate or possibly eliminate the need for said variables.

+Rewording and refactoring some of the inquirer questions to be appropriate answers for multiple different choices would also reduce some code length albeit at the expense of some code purpose not being as explicitly clear.

 ## Questions
 Questions, comments, concerns?
 Send me an email at rhong24@gmail.com.